ulakocur/tccm-homeworks/project1/INSTALL.md

 ./hf_mp2_energy.exe '/path/to/input_file.h5'
 ```

-## 6. Optional: Compile an alternative version with less memory usage but longer computation time

-If you prefer a version that uses less memory but takes longer to compute, use the following command to compile:

-gcc -o hf_mp2_energy.exe main.c hf_energy.c data_gathering.c mp2_energy.c -ltrexio

 ## Notes

 - Ensure that all dependencies (HDF5 and TREXIO) are installed correctly before proceeding with the compilation.